anajuAndrade/anajuAndrade/README.md

 <br>
 <br>

-### I'm Ana Julia, a student of Systems Developtment and Analisis 👾
+### I'm Ana Julia, a student of Systems Analysis and Development 👾

 -  💷I’m not working at the moment.